-Read this Grants website in detail, including the:
+Read the Grants website in detail, including the:

 - Overview, including terms of the Grants and expectations of recipients

 - Eligibility and selection criteria

-- Discuss the potential of your application for a Grant with your supervisor, Head/Director, as well as with mentors and trusted colleagues
+Discuss the potential of your application with your supervisor, Head/Director, as well as with mentors and trusted colleagues

 Prepare your application

 Commence your online application form:

 Draft your written application against the selection criteria on this website:

 - Include a summary paragraph describing the reasons why you are seeking a grant (maximum 200 words)